The wonderful, wonderful cat.

 - Sliding Scale of Visuals Versus Dialogue: The series zigzags between both ends of the scale.
 The silent and golden age cartoons are heavily dependent on visuals (especially the Silent cartoons by necessity, which only had sporadic dialogue in the form of speech balloons).
 The Joe Oriolo cartoons are heavily dependent on dialogue, since they used Limited Animation.
-Twisted Tales went back in forth between using both approaches.
+Twisted Tales went back and forth between using both approaches.

 - Suddenly Voiced: In the later B&W cartoons when they briefly upgraded to sound, he is technically given a voice, but it's a very unintelligible one.
 The three Van Beuren shorts and the Tras-Lux TV cartoons give him more consistent voice work, especially in the latter.